 Summary:

 Some owners fail to maintain their properties for all the obvious reasons.
-However, this neglect can lead to a decrease in property value, potential legal issues, and a negative impact on the community, highlighting the importance of regular property maintenance.
+However, neglecting this can lead to a decrease in property value, potential legal issues, and a negative Impact on the community, underscoring the importance of regular property maintenance.

-Typically, a buyer anticipates a rise in value by revamping, enhancing operational efficiencies, rebranding, and increasing rents, thereby creating a promising future for the property and instilling a sense of optimism in the property owner.
+Typically, a buyer anticipates a rise in value by revamping, enhancing operational efficiencies, rebranding, and increasing rents, thereby creating a promising future for the property and instilling confidence in the property owner.

-These purchases, often called value add, are a strategic approach in real estate.
+These purchases, often referred to as value-added, represent a strategic approach in the real estate industry.
 They describe properties with the potential to increase in value through well-planned renovations and improvements, offering property owners and investors a promising future.

-Property owners may obtain municipal approvals, make improvements, raise rent, obtain long-term institutional financing, or take out a private money loan.
+Property owners may obtain municipal approvals, make improvements, raise rents, secure long-term institutional financing, or obtain a private money loan.

 Article:

 Over the years, borrowers have faced significant challenges in maintaining their properties, leading to substantial disrepair.
-This neglect is documented in public records, underscoring the crucial and valued role of the lender in such situations, providing a much-needed sense of security to the borrowers.
+This neglect is documented in public records, underscoring the crucial and valued role of the lender in such situations, which provides a much-needed sense of security to borrowers.

 Borrower mortgage broker comments:

-I was unaware that the city recorded a notice-of-substandard condition against my client's property.
+I was unaware that the city had recorded a notice of substandard condition against my client’s property.

 The prudent mortgage broker/lender, who is knowledgeable about the State Housing Laws and the Uniform Housing Code, responds with their respective expertise: